 What is the best thickness for a memory foam mattress?

 As recently discussed, memory foam mattresses are usually made with a layer or two of memory foam on top, followed by poly-foam layers for support below.
 The right balance between thickness and support is anywhere from 10 to 12 inches.

 Which is better: memory foam or gel memory foam?

 There is no better option here, but there may be an option better suited to your needs.
 Memory foam mattresses are made from a material called viscoelastic foam.
 A gel foam mattress is also made from viscoelastic foam, but it has been infused with gel.
 Gel foam was introduced in mattresses to offer a cooler sleep and assist with pressure relief, so those who sleep hot or struggle with pressure pains will find relief.

 Finding the right memory foam mattress—should you decide that a memory foam mattress is what you need—can take time and require patience.
-Before purchasing a mattress in any form, review the trial period and warranty information in the event that the mattress you purchase isn’t the one of your dreams.
-Once you’ve done your research, and found the mattress best suited for you, your body will thank you.
+Before purchasing a mattress, review the trial period and warranty information.
+That way you’re covered if the mattress you purchase isn’t the one of your dreams.
+Once you’ve done your research and found the mattress best suited for you, your body will thank you.